About the Sonos Beam

 Note: The Sonos device, Apple iOS/Android device, Windows PC, and/or Mac computer must be connected to the same wireless network.

-Built-in Microphones with Alexa Skills: The Sonos Beam blends great sound and multiroom audio with Amazon Alexa for voice-activated, hands-free control of your music and more.
+Built-in Microphones with Voice Control: The Sonos Beam blends great sound and multiroom audio with Amazon Alexa and Google Assistant for voice-activated, hands-free control of your music and more.
 Five far-field microphones with advanced beamforming and multichannel echo-cancellation are built in to Sonos Beam to detect your voice from any direction, anywhere in the room.
-When the microphone LED is on, Alexa is ready for a voice command (these microphone can be turned off).
-You can speak at natural volume to activate Alexa-supported voice commands.
+When the microphone LED is on, Alexa or Google Assistant is ready for a voice command (these microphone can be turned off).
+You can speak at natural volume to activate Alexa or Google supported voice commands.
 Based on your preference, you can choose to have voice feedback turned on or off.
 You'll be able to control music and multiroom playback with just your voice.
-You can also use the Sonos Beam like any other Alexa Echo device and ask Alexa non-music related commands (like information about the weather, traffic, news, sports, etc) or have Alexa control your smart home devices.
-For a complete list of Alexa voice commands you can use with Sonos, click here.
+You can also use the Sonos Beam like any other Alexa Echo or Google Home device and ask non-music related commands (like information about the weather, traffic, news, sports, etc) or have Alexa control your smart home devices.
+Specific control functions will vary by digital voice assistant.

 HDMI CEC: The Sonos Beam soundbar speaker does not come with a remote, but does offer HDMI CEC compatibility so you can control basic functions of the soundbar from your HDMI connected TV's remote.
 Basic functions include Power On/Off, Volume Up/Down, and Mute.
 HDMI CEC will not work if the Sonos Beam is connected via the included optical adapter.